 DHS and OHA Provider rules

-- NEW PROPOSED RULES - Background Check Registry - Comments accepted through 11/21/2014, 5:00 p.m.
-Proposed effective date: 1/1/2015.
+- NEW RULES - Background Check Registry - OAR 407-007-0600 to 407-007-0640.
+Effective date 12/1/2014.
 These rules implement 2014 Oregon Laws, Chapter 104, Section 6.
-The Background Check Unit, serving the Department of Human Services (Department) and the Oregon Health Authority (Authority), is augmenting its Criminal Records Information Management System (CRIMS) to include a searchable registry of inviduals with completed background checks who are eligible to work as homecare workers, or eligible to work in certain facilities.
+BCU is augmenting its Criminal Records Information Management System (CRIMS) to include a searchable registry of individuals with completed background checks who are eligible to work as homecare workers, or eligible to work in certain facilities.
 Placement on the registry allows an individual to be hired by a facility or work as a homecare worker without a new background check.
 An individual maintains placement on the registry by having rechecks every two years.

 - Criminal History Checks (for the Oregon Health Authority providers) - Effective 8/10/2012

 These rules cover criminal records checks on OHA providers incorporating the DHS rules by proxy, with specific rules for OHA hearing rights.
 See in particular OAR 943-007-0001(2), 943-007-0335 and 943-007-0501.

 If you have questions regarding any of the rules, contact us via email at email@example.com or by phone at 503-378-5470 (toll free at 888-272-5545).

 Who needs to be checked?

 The administrative rules define a person who must be checked as a "subject individual."
 Subject individual includes people who work, volunteer and, in some cases, live in a location where services are provided to children, seniors, and people with disabilities or mental illness.
 The term also includes employees and volunteers of DHS and OHA and many persons or employees of organizations contracting with these agencies.